Bambang Harymurti

 Bambang Harymurti (/id/; born 10 December 1956), commonly referred to by his initials BHM, is an Indonesian journalist and editor-in-chief of Tempo.
 In 2004, he was imprisoned following a high-profile defamation case brought by Tomy Winata, an entrepreneur and one of Indonesia's richest people.
 He is currently serving as deputy chair of Indonesia's Press Council.

 Biography

-Harymurti was born on 10 December 1956, to air force pilot Ahmad Sudarsono and Karlina Koesoemadinata.
+Harymurti was born on 10 December 1956, to air force pilot Ahmad Soedarsono and Karlina Koesoemadinata.
 As a child, he dreamed of becoming an astronaut.

 Early career

 Harymurti holds received BS in electrical engineering from Bandung Institute of Technology in 1984 and an MPA from the John F. Kennedy School of Government at Harvard University.
 Although he hoped to apply for Indonesia's space program, he took a job with Tempo in 1982 to help support his family after his father's death.
 He has worked for Tempo, Time, and Media Indonesia.
 His journalism has won awards including the 1997 "Excellence in Journalism" award from the Indonesian Observer Daily and the 2006 PWI Jawa Timur Pena Award.
 He served as the head of Tempos offices in Washington, D.C from 1991 to 1994.

 While on assignment with Tempo to cover Indonesia's space program, Harymurti qualified as a potential astronaut.

 On 9 June 1997, Harymurti was suspended from his job as executive editor of Media Indonesia for two weeks.
 Harymurti stated that the suspension was for "not following orders" and forgetting to inform the head editor of Media Indonesias Sunday Edition that the cover story should have been changed to an article about then-President Suharto's birthday.
 However, it was suspected that his suspension was due to Media Indonesias anti-Suharto stance during the 1997 elections.

 Harymurti became chief editor of Tempo in 1999, replacing co-founder Goenawan Mohamad.